Salvia Use: Side Effects & Dangers

 This page will explain what salvia is, the potential risks, and how to get help if you’re concerned about drug or alcohol use.

-Salvia comes from the Salvia divinorum plant native to regions of South and Central America, namely in the Sierra Mazateca region of Oaxaca, Mexico, where it has long been used by the Mazatec Indians for healing purposes, divination, and vision-inducing rituals as documented in the FDA Poisonous Plant Database.
+Salvia divinorum is an herb in the mint family that looks similar to sage.1 Salvia comes from the Salvia divinorum plant native to regions of South and Central America, namely in the Sierra Mazateca region of Oaxaca, Mexico, where it has long been used by the Mazatec Indians for healing purposes, divination, and vision-inducing rituals.1

-A potent naturally occurring hallucinogenic substances in the world, Newsweek reports, the active ingredient in salvia, Salvinorum A., binds to kappa opioid receptors in the brain, creating a vivid and unpredictable experience, often referred to as a “trip.”
-Salvia is not believed to disrupt levels of serotonin in the brain, which makes it chemically different than other hallucinogenic drugs; however, a salvia trip is thought to be similar to those associated with other hallucinogens.2
+A potent naturally occurring hallucinogenic drug, the active ingredient in salvia, Salvinorum A., binds to kappa opioid receptors in the brain, creating a vivid and unpredictable experience (e.g., a “trip).2 Salvia is not believed to disrupt levels of serotonin in the brain, which makes it chemically different than other hallucinogenic drugs; however, a salvia trip is thought to be similar to those associated with other hallucinogens.2

 Salvia use seems to be most prevalent among young adults and adolescents, perhaps due to the large web-based presence of the drug and its effects.
 Numerous chat rooms and drug forums espouse the use of salvia and provide anecdotal reports on user experiences.

 Effects of Salvia

 Salvia is sold in varying strengths of extract-enhanced leaves.
 It may also be purchased as seeds, dried or fresh leaves, whole plants, plant cuttings, or a liquid extract.
 Salvia leaves may be chewed or brewed in tea, and dried material is commonly smoked through a bong or in cigarette form.